Boot disk

 A boot disk is a removable digital data storage medium from which a computer can load and run (boot) an operating system or utility program.
 The computer must have a built-in program which will load and execute a program from a boot disk meeting certain standards.

-While almost all modern computers can boot from a hard drive containing the operating system and other software, they would not normally be called boot disks (because they are not removable media).
-Fixed drives (such as hard drives) that are bootable may be called boot drives.
-CD-ROMs are the most common forms of media used, but other media, such as magnetic or paper tape drives, ZIP drives, and more recently USB flash drives can be used.
+While almost all modern computers can boot from a hard drive containing the operating system and other software, they are not normally called boot disks because they are not removable media.
+Bootable fixed drives are called boot drives.
+CD-ROMs were the most common boot disk media, but have mostly been replaced by USB flash drives.
+Other media, such as magnetic or paper tape drives, or ZIP drives may be supported by older devices.
 The computer's BIOS must support booting from the device in question.

-One can make one's own boot disk (typically done to prepare for when the system won't start properly).
+Boot disks can be used to recover a device if it won't start properly.